 Family - General Information and Usage

-The Public Case Access System provides the ability to view case information about Family Law cases and allows self-represented litigants and attorneys, with a court-assigned case subscription, to view/download:
+The Public Case Access System provides parties and attorneys of record the ability to view case information about Family Law cases, with a court-assigned case subscription, to view/download:

 - Mediation Reports prepared by Family Court Services

-- Findings and Orders After Hearing for cases heard in Departments 120 through 125
+- Findings and Orders After Hearing for some cases heard in Departments 120 through 125

 Getting Access to Your Case

 FOR ALL LITIGANTS AND ATTORNEYS: To get access to your case you must have a Public Case Access account and a participant subscription to each of your cases.